mockk/mockk/README.md

 ### Mock relaxed for functions returning Unit

-In case you would like `Unit` returning functions to be relaxed.
-You can use `relaxUnitFun = true` as an argument to `mockk` function, `@MockK`annotation or `MockKAnntations.init` function.
+In case you would like `Unit` returning functions to be relaxed, you can use `relaxUnitFun = true` as an argument to the `mockk` function, `@MockK`annotation or `MockKAnntations.init` function.

 Function: